In a prime spot on the exclusive Riviera Maya, the beachfront Sensatori Resort Mexico offers up a taste of the finer things in life.

 - Choice of rooms and suites

-WEDDINGS & HONEYMOONS Sensatori Resort Mexico is a great choice for weddings.
+Sensatori Resort Mexico is a great choice for weddings.
 You can tie the knot on the beach or on the rooftop of the hotel.
 It’s also a great choice for honeymoons.
-Couples who go for one of the honeymoon suites or a suite in the premium section get a special honeymoon package, which includes a 2-for-1 offer on a beachfront sky massage and a gourmet breakfast in bed.
+This special wedding and honeymoon package includes a 2-for-1 offer on a beachfront sky massage, a chilled bottle of sparkling wine delivered to your room on arrival, decorated room with rose petals, tropical floral arrangement and candles, plus 15% discount on spa services.
+This offer is available when booking a Jacuzzi® junior suite or a room in a higher category for a 10 night stay or longer.
 All you have to do is travel within 60 days of your wedding day and show your marriage certificate when you get there.
 Wedding packages at Sensatori start from £719.
 Call 0871 664 0131* for more details or pick up a copy of our weddings brochure.
 Calls cost 10p per minute plus network extras.

 Food & Drink